indigo7333/wagtail-filter-persistence/README.md

 pip install wagtail-filter-persistence
 ```

-Then add to your installed apps in settings.py:
+Then add to your app in settings.py:

 ```
-INSTALLED_APPS = [
+MIDDLEWARE = [
     # ...
-    'wagtail_filter_persistence',
+    "wagtail_filter_persistence.middleware.WagtailFilterPersistenceMiddleware"
     # ...
 ]
 ```